ldoocy/project_template/proposal/README.md

 ## Expected Results
 (What are the answers to the above questions that you expect to find before starting your research?)
 (This changes from Expected (Proposal) to just Results (final report)) (you should verbally define them) (sketch a few graphs of what you are roughly going for - not the data but histogram of this, line graph of that, screenshot of an agent - use paper and pencil sketches)

 ## References
-(Add the bibliographic references you intend to use)  (Code / Projects / blogs / websites / papers...)

 Kaplan, S. (1995).
 The restorative benefits of nature: Toward an integrative framework. *Journal of Environmental Psychology, 15*(3), 169-182.